WasmEdge/docs/docs/contribute/plugin/intro.md

 ## Usages of WasmEdge Plugin

-WasmEdge plugins can be used in a variety of ways, depending on the specific needs of a project.
-Plugins can be used to add new functionality to the WasmEdge runtime, or to customize the runtime to suit the specific needs of a project.
-Plugins can also be used to improve performance by offloading compute-intensive tasks to edge devices, or to improve security by running code in a sandboxed environment.
+WasmEdge plugins can be used in various scenarios, such as high-performance domain-specific languages, cloud-native JavaScript runtime, edge computing, serverless, SaaS, service mesh, and blockchain applications.
+Moreover, WasmEdge plugins can be used in microservices, providing a lightweight, secure, and high-performance runtime compatible with frameworks like Dapr and Kubernetes.

+In addition, WasmEdge plugins can support serverless functions for SaaS applications, allowing users to extend and customize their experience without operating their own API callback servers.
+They can also be embedded into smart device applications as middleware runtime, rendering interactive content on the UI, connecting to native device drivers, and accessing specialized hardware feature.
+WasmEdge plugins can be used for managing application state, exchanging dynamic data (e.g., strings and arrays) with Wasm programs, and providing native host functions to manipulate data.

 ## Benefits of Using WasmEdge Plugin